 The banks also should be steep, about 3:1 slope, to a depth of three to four feet to control rooted vegetation and increase shoreline fishing access.
 Have the bulldozer operator build an earthen fishing jetty or peninsula with the extra dirt removed when steepening the banks.
 This probably will become the most popular fishing spot on the whole pond, especially if a brush pile is placed within easy casting distance of the jetty.

-Make the spillway as wide and flat as possible so that water going over the spillway during a heavy rain will be very shallow and few fish will be lost downstream.
+Make the spillway as wide and flat as possible so that water going over the spillway during heavy rain will be very shallow and few fish will be lost downstream.
 An alternative, generally not recommended by NRCS engineers, is to screen the spillway.
-A well maintained fish screen (one inch square mesh) will prevent your fish from leaving and will keep unwanted fish from entering your pond.
+A well-maintained fish screen (one-inch square mesh) will prevent your fish from leaving and will keep unwanted fish from entering your pond.
 However, screens tend to clog with leaves and brush, backing water up over the dam and washing it out if not cleaned regularly.
-One solution to the leaf clogging problem is to build a horizontal bar barrier from round metal bars which are welded to vertical posts with at least one inch vertical space between the bars.
+One solution to the leaf clogging problem is to build a horizontal bar barrier from round metal bars which are welded to vertical posts with at least one-inch vertical space between the bars.
 A fact sheet is listed in the Additional Information section, which describes spillway barriers for farm ponds.